 Bathroom accessories.
 Towel bars, toilet paper holders, magazine racks…

 Believe it or not, it’s a topic I am fairly passionate about.
 At least, as passionate as one can be about towel bars.
-I fully realize we aren’t talking about saving lives here or anything even remotely close to being truly important.
+I fully realize we aren’t talking about saving lives here or anything even remotely close to THAT level of important.
+However…

 It is PURE INSANITY to me that we are accustomed to spending $25-30 on a piece of fake metal with a bracket on either end!
 I refuse to buy these kind of things anymore.

 I refuse to be a part of letting “some big shot” over at the toilet paper roll factory and “some big shot” over at the towel bar factory “rip off the American public”!
 WE ALL NEED TO SAY NO!

 No more superfluous buns, and no more insanely-priced towel bars!

 It’s not fair, it’s not just, and frankly…those things aren’t even nice looking!
 So in the spirit of fairness, justness, American ingenuity (and beautiful design), I present…

 20+ Creative & Cost-Effective DIY Towel Rack Ideas

 Rope is inexpensive (can be $1 or LESS/foot at your local Home Depot or hardware store).
 And it could be used to give a bathroom either a rustic/country look, like we did in one of our camper renovation projects!

 All you need is some scissors to cut the rope, and a couple of hooks to hang the rope "bar" from.
 Voila!
 DIY magic!

 Branch Towel Bar